oils-for-unix/oils/doc/hay.md

 ## Overview

+Hay nodes have a regular structure:

+- They start with a "command", which is called the **type**.
+- They accept **string** arguments and **block** arguments.
+There must be at least one argument.

 ### Two Kinds of Nodes, and Three Kinds of Evaluation

+There are two kinds of node with this structure.

 (1) `SHELL` nodes contain **unevaluated** code, and their type is ALL CAPS.
 The code is turned into a string that can be executed elsewhere.